illyak/DAQ_CLASS/Pocket_Computers_Compare.md

         - Needs USB 3.0 power to run tethered
         - Uses a Broadcom multimedia processor which is intended for entertainment.
             - *Entertainment is mostly what people are using it for*
         - Target audience is kids, look at the starter guide.
-Nothing wrong with that per se, kids of all ages.
+Nothing wrong with that per se, kids come in all ages
         - It's a proprietary design.
 - ***PYNQ - Xilinx FPGA***
     - Pros: